 [Tree Run Field] Okusoji Area(Gungun Course/Haglöfs Tree Run Area)

-Only one minute from Shiozawa Ishiuchi IC, this location is incredibly convenient for those who drive.
-The slopes tend to be relatively gentle, giving the impression that it's suitable for families and beginners/intermediate skiers.
-However, the reality is completely different for freeskiers.
+Just a minute from the Shiozawa-Ishiuchi Interchange!
+This location is incredibly convenient for those traveling by car.
+The slopes are mostly relatively gentle, giving the impression that it's suitable for families and beginners/intermediate skiers.
+However, for freeskiers, it's quite different.

-The number of ungroomed runs that make use of the natural terrain has steadily increased, and there are now five.
-Many of the runs face north, and the powdery Uonuma snow has accumulated, making it the perfect freeride zone.
-The Okuzoeji area is at the very back of the ski resort, so the snow quality is excellent, and there are relatively few moguls along the Okuzoeji Quad Lift, which returns to the powder slopes when it snows.
-You can also enjoy the spectacular views of Okuzoeji.
+Ungroomed courses that take advantage of the rich natural terrain are constantly being expanded, and there are now five of them.
+Many of the courses face north, and the fluffy Uonuma powder snow piles up, making them excellent freeride zones.
+The Okusoechi area is at the very back of the ski resort, so the snow quality is outstanding, and the area along the Okusoechi Quad Lift has relatively few moguls, transforming into a powder slope when it snows.
+You can also enjoy spectacular views overlooking Okusoechi.

 The Gungun Course and Haglöfs Tree Run Area in the Okusoji area are great for tree running.
 The trees are spaced a little tightly together, but the slope is just right, allowing for comfortable skiing.
 Advance registration is required for skiing, and wearing an armband and helmet is recommended.
 No matter where you ski down, you can always return to the course at the end, making it perfect for beginners to tree running